doctorfree/nvim-lazyman/README.md

 Changing the configured dashboard from within Neovim via the Terminal display of the `lazyman` menu system will not take effect until a restart of Neovim.

+### Updates

+An update of the Lazyman configuration and `lazyman` command can be performed with the command `lazyman -U`.
+However, early releases of Lazyman always preserve any existing `~/.config/nvim-Lazyman/lua/configuration.lua`.
+Later releases of Lazyman include a different format for this file.
+When updating from an older Lazyman release it may be necessary to run the update twice.

 ### Homebrew

 Homebrew can be used to install Neovim dependencies and tools by using the